-2.1 Academies in the Diocese of Southwell & Nottingham Multi Academy Trust participate in Nottinghamshire County Council's Co-ordinated Admissions Scheme and all deadlines within that scheme should be adhered to by applicants.
+2.1 Queen Elizabeth's Academy participates in Nottinghamshire County Council's Co-ordinated Admissions Scheme and all deadlines within that scheme should be adhered to by applicants.

-All other admissions applications are known as 'in-year' applications and follow a slightly different application process referred to in section 3.
+All other admissions applications are known as 'in-year' applications and follow a slightly different application process referred to in section 4.

 2.2 For applications for transfer from primary school to secondary school parents should apply using the Local Authority Application Form, to be returned online to their home Local Authority, before the closing date.
-For Nottinghamshire residents this form can be found on the Nottinghamshire County Council website at www.nottinghamshire.gov.uk/learning/schools/admissions.
-Applications can also be made by completing a paper application form or by telephone on 0300 500 80 80.
+For Nottinghamshire residents this form can be found on the Nottinghamshire County Council website at www.nottinghamshire.gov.uk/learning/schools/admissions